Common questions about the Memon community, culture, and history.

 Yes.
 Philanthropy is one of the most defining characteristics of the Memon community.
 Memons have established hospitals, schools, universities, and welfare organizations across the world, donating billions to charitable causes.

-You can join Memon.com to connect with Memons worldwide, explore our matrimonial and business directory services, and participate in community events and discussions.
+You can join Memon.com to connect with Memons worldwide, explore our business directory services, and participate in community events and discussions.